grpc-ecosystem/java-grpc-prometheus/README.md

 ## Usage

 This library is made available on the [dinowernli GitHub Maven repository](https://github.com/dinowernli/maven-repos/tree/master).
-Once the repository is set up, the library can be included using the artifact id
+Once the repository is set up, the library can be included using the following artifact id:

 ```
 me.dinowernli:java-grpc-prometheus:0.1.0